menu

 Combining city textures and college town sensibilities, Tuscaloosa really has a nice blend of characteristics.
 While not a huge city, Tuscaloosa is big enough to offer a healthy dose of diversion, opportunity, and amenity to its residents and to the thousands of college students who descend on it every fall.
 Its size and diversity makes Tuscaloosa more than just a college town, but removing the students from the equation would undeniably change Tuscaloosa’s character and quality of life.

-Not only is Tuscaloosa a city with many college students, but it also retains many recent graduates who are looking to start new careers, creating a very large population of people who are young, single, educated, and upwardly-mobile.
-That’s because Tuscaloosa is full of single people in their 20s and 30s and who have undergraduate or graduate degrees and are starting careers in professional occupations.
-This makes Tuscaloosa a pretty good place for young, educated career starters looking to find many people like themselves, with good opportunities for friendships, socializing, romance, and fun.
+Not only is Tuscaloosa a city with many college students, but it also retains many recent graduates who are looking to start new careers, creating a decent-sized population of people who are young, single, educated, and upwardly-mobile.
+This makes it a good choice for other relocating single professionals.
+Here, these young singles will find many others like themselves, with opportunities for friendships, socializing, romance, and fun.

 The per capita income in Tuscaloosa in 2022 was $31,324, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
 This equates to an annual income of $125,296 for a family of four.
 However, Tuscaloosa contains both very wealthy and poor people as well.